We know how daunting it can be trying to find the right course and filling out an application form.

 How easy is it to progress on to the next course?

-The modules you complete will be identical and the students you work with online will be the same, whether you’re on the CertCE or the BA (Hons) course.
-It will not cost more in tuition fees to go down this route, and it shouldn’t take longer to complete than full degree, as long as you don’t take any breaks.
+The modules you complete will be identical and the students you work with online will be the same, whether you’re on a short course or the full degree.
+It will not cost more in tuition fees to go down this route, and it shouldn’t take longer to complete than a full degree, as long as you don’t take any breaks.